gorkazl/pyGAlib/README.md

 -----------------------------------------------------------------
 ### WHAT IS NEW

+##### February 7, 2022
+Minor bug fixes.
+A remaining Python 2 to Python 3 conversion error was fixed, since standard library function `range()` no longer returns a list, but an iterator object.

 ##### June 15, 2020
 Docstrings corrected.
 Function `k_DensityW()` was added in module *metrics.py* to calculate the k-density in networks with weighted links, which is needed to evaluate potential formation of rich-club structures in weigthed networks.